Clover vs Stripe 2026: Fees, Features & Best Use Cases

 How Square Compares

 Square bridges the gap between Clover and Stripe by offering balanced in-person and online capabilities with no monthly fees.
-The platform charges 2.6% + $0.10 for in-person transactions and 2.9% + $0.30 for online payments, with hardware ranging from $49 for a basic reader to $799 for the Square Register.
+The platform charges 2.6% + $0.15 for in-person transactions and 3.3% + $0.30 for online payments, with hardware ranging from $49 for a basic reader to $799 for the Square Register.
+Source: Square's official website, accessed August 2026.

 Square appeals to businesses that want simplicity without Clover's hardware investment or Stripe's technical requirements.
-The table below shows how each platform serves different business needs:
+The table below shows how each platform serves different business needs, with JIM included for mobile-first operations:

 The right choice depends on how and where you accept payments, not which platform earns more positive reviews overall.
 Matching your business model to each platform's strengths produces better outcomes than chasing the lowest transaction rate.